 So you’ve decided to start biking to work in Chicago, congratulations!
-Driving in the city is a special kind of torture, and the CTA during rush hour is a great way to realize how much you really do value your personal space.
+Driving in the city is a special kind of torture, and post-pandemic the CTA isn’t known for its reliability.
 Commuting by bike in Chicago is possible year round, and gives you a great way to avoid gridlock on the roads and get frustrated with buses and trains never showing up on time.

 Step 1: Equip Your Bike

 Chicago is home to crappy pavement, potholes, and unpredictable weather.
-This means you can leave your shiny carbon racing bike with 700x23c tires at home.
+This means you can leave your shiny carbon racing bike with 25c tires at home.
 Save it for the group rides.
-You want to commute on something with reasonably wide tires with a high spoke count and fenders.
+You want to commute on something with reasonably wide tires (think 32mm or more) with a high spoke count and fenders.
 You’ll also need a good front and rear light.
 Anything from Cygolite is a good place to start.
 Pick a headlight that makes you worried about causing permanent blindness to oncoming drivers.
 In the winter time it gets dark here around 5pm, which means you’ll want to be visible enough that it’s nearly impossible for people to ignore you.

 Ideally you have a place indoors to securely store your bike, but if not invest in a good bike lock and have a few good places outside to lock it up.
 Look for bike racks bolted to the sidewalk first, and then city owned parking meters and poles (make sure all poles have a washer shim in their base).